melissamp1239/Kickstarter-analysis1/MP_Written_Report_Template (2).md

 Next, you need to create a pivot table.
 The directions are here for creating a pivot table: [GWU BOOTCAMP Deliverable 1 Challenge](https://courses.bootcampspot.com/courses/1020/pages/1-dot-3-1-pivoting-toward-success).
 Place the pivot table in a worksheet called *Theater Outcomes by Launch Date*.

 Then, you need to apply a filter to the pivot table on the *parent category*, and filter on *theater*.
 And add the field *months* to the rows.
-The directions for creating a pivot table are here [GWU BOOTCAMP Deliverable 1 Challenge](https://courses.bootcampspot.com/courses/1020/pages/1-dot-3-2-charting-the-parent-category).
+The directions for creating a pivot table are here: [GWU BOOTCAMP Deliverable 1 Challenge](https://courses.bootcampspot.com/courses/1020/pages/1-dot-3-2-charting-the-parent-category).

 **Here is the pivot table produced:**